Full of Hope: One Refugee’s Journey of Survival, Resilience, and Education

-Twayigira will discuss what can be done to ensure more children forced to flee from crisis and conflict can receive an education and an opportunity for a hopeful future.
-There will be a reception following her talk.
+Twayigira discussed what can be done to ensure more children forced to flee from crisis and conflict can receive an education and an opportunity for a hopeful future.
+There was a reception following her talk.

-This event is co-sponsored by the Berkley Center for Religion, Peace, and World Affairs and Jesuit Refugee Service/USA.
+This event was co-sponsored by the Berkley Center for Religion, Peace, and World Affairs and Jesuit Refugee Service/USA.

 Discover similar content through these related topics and regions.